PhD Candidate of Sociology

 In Press.
 “Between Street and Shelter: Homeless Seclusion and the Neutralization of Poverty.”
 In J. Flint, R. Powell, and L. Wacquant (eds.)
 Rethinking Urban Inequality: Class, Ethnicity, and State in the Polarized Metropolis.
 London: Palgrave.

-Under Review. with Lisa Marie Alatorre, Jennifer Friedenbach, Bilal Ali, TJ Johnston, and Dilara Yarbrough.
+In press. with Lisa Marie Alatorre, Jennifer Friedenbach, Bilal Ali, TJ Johnston, and Dilara Yarbrough.
 “Fighting Anti-Homeless Laws through Participatory Action Research: Reflections from the San Francisco Coalition on Homelessness’ Criminalization Study.”
 In S. Greenbaum and P. Zinn (eds), Outside the Ivory Tower: Collaborative Research and Community Action.
 New Brunswick: Rutgers University Press.

-In Press.
+2019.
 “Concentrated Poverty.”
 In The Wiley-Blackwell Encyclopedia of Urban and Regional Studies.
 Wiley-Blackwell.

 2016. with Emily Rosenman.
 “Engels in the Crescent City: Revisiting the Housing Question in Post-Katrina New Orleans.”
 ACME: An International Journal for Critical Geographies, 15(3), 616-638.